jasonkneen/TiCons-CLI/README.md

 - `iphone/images` for iOS retina.
 - `images` for iOS non-retina, Android MDPI and other platforms.
 - `android/images/res-*` for other Android DPI's.

+Just run `ticons assets` in your project root and it will use `xxxhdpi`, `xxhdpi` or retina images to generate the others, unless the target image is newer or a 9-patch version is found.

 ## Roadmap
 Feel free to fork and contribute towards: